Dowell-Lab/DAStk/README.md

 Calculate the MD-scores for the first biological condition:

-    $ process_atac --prefix 'mcf7_DMSO' --threads 8 --atac-peaks /path/to/DMSO/ATAC/peaks/file \
+    $ process_atac --threads 8 --atac-peaks /path/to/DMSO/ATAC/peaks/file \
-      --motif-path /path/to/directory/containing/motif/files
+      --motif-path /path/to/directory/containing/motif/files \
+      --output /path/to/output/directory

-The above command generates a file called `mcf7_DMSO_md_scores.txt`.
-The required prefix is a good way to keep track of what these new files represent.
-It's expected to be some sort of assay identifier and the biological condition, separated by a `_`; it's generally a good idea to use the cell type (or sample number) and a brief condition description (e.g. `k562_DMSO` or `SRR1234123_Metronidazole`).
+The above command generates a file called `ROOTNAME_md_scores.txt` it's generally a good idea to use the cell type (or sample number) and a brief condition description (e.g. `k562_DMSO` or `SRR1234123_Metronidazole`).
 Alternatively, this could have been executed as:

-    $ process_atac --prefix 'mcf7_DMSO' --threads 8 --config /path/to/config/file.py
+    $ process_atac --threads 8 --config /path/to/config/file.py

 ... where the contents of this configuration file `file.py` would look like:

     atac_peaks_filename = '/path/to/DMSO/ATAC/peaks/file'
     tf_motif_path = '/path/to/directory/containing/motif/files'
+    output_dir = '/path/to/output/directory'

 We would then generate the same file, for the other condition we are comparing against:

-    $ process_atac --prefix 'mcf7_Treatment' --threads 8 --atac-peaks /path/to/treatment/ATAC/peaks/file \
+    $ process_atac --threads 8 --atac-peaks /path/to/treatment/ATAC/peaks/file \
-      --motif-path /path/to/directory/containing/motif/files
+      --motif-path /path/to/directory/containing/motif/files \
+      --output /path/to/output/directory

-The above generates a file called `mcf7_Treatment_md_scores.txt`.
+The above generates a file called `ROOTNAME_md_scores.txt`.
 Finally:

     $ differential_md_score --prefix mcf7 --assay-1 DMSO --assay-2 Treatment --p-value 0.0000001 -b